naina-neu/READ/README.md

 - Default Dashboard is being displayed on entering the Shopify account.
 - Ensure the "profilesforhumanity-org-theme-exp" theme is highlighted in the Online Store theme selection.
-- This is the theme of the project, is highlighted in the image below.
+- Theme of the project, is highlighted in the image below.

 ![Alt text](/images/registeration/Online_Store_theme_selection_step3.png?raw=true "Optional Title")